-Part-time students (i.e., students carrying fewer than 12 credits each semester and less than a total of 24 credits for the year) also have the option of living on campus.
+Part-time students (i.e. students carrying fewer than 12 credits each semester) also have the option of living on campus.
 If you are a part-time student interested in living on campus, please submit a written request to the Director of Residence Life.

 The undergraduate residence policy supports the Residence Life philosophy.
 Both provide for a living situation that complements the educational task of the College and encourages positive approaches to community responsibility and personal relations.

 Resident students are required to submit a signed residence contract each year they live on campus.
 The current residence contract can be downloaded by clicking here.

 Students are held personally responsible for the condition and furnishings of their own room and jointly responsible for public areas.
 A resident is also responsible for the loss, theft or damage of college and/or personal property by the resident or guest(s).